livekit/livekit/README.md

 That's it, join the room with another participant and see it receiving those tracks

-## Protocol
+## APIs & Protocol

-LiveKit provides room based audio/video/data channels based on WebRTC.
-It provides a set of APIs to manipulate rooms, as well as its own signaling protocol to exchange room and participant information.
+`livekit-server` provides two primary services, a `Room` service that allows for room creation & management, and `RTC` service to handle real time communications.

-Room APIs are defined in room.proto, it's fairly straight forward with typical CRUD APIs.
-Room APIs are HTTP, built with Twirp and follows [its the conventions](https://twitchtv.github.io/twirp/docs/routing.html).
+Room APIs are defined in [room.proto](proto/room.proto), it's fairly straight forward with typical CRUD APIs.
+Room APIs are in HTTP, built with Twirp and follows [its the conventions](https://twitchtv.github.io/twirp/docs/routing.html).

 The RTC service provides the signaling and everything else when the client interacts with the room.
-RTC service requires bidirectional communication between the client and server, and exchanges messages via WebSocket.
-Messages are encoded in either JSON or binary protobuf, see `rtc.proto` for the message structure.

-The flow for interaction is:
-1. Establish WebSocket to ws://<host>:<port>/rtc
-1. Server will send back a `SignalResponse` with a `join` response.
-It'll include the new participant's details, and what other participants are in the room
-1. Client sends a `SignalRequest` with an WebRTC `offer`
-1. Server will send back a `SignalResponse` with an `answer`
-1. Client and server will exchange ice candidates via `trickle` in the request & responses
+See [RTC Protocol](docs/protocol.md).